 Table 4.
-Active Recruitment Cuitouio Examples/0 Guideline Criteria No Credit Partial Credit Full Credit Criterion #1: The team (or its organizational representative) actively recruits new clients who could benefit from ACT, including assertive outreach to referral sites for regular screening and planning for new admissions to the team.
-The team does not build relationships with relevant referral sources; existing relationships are only happenstance and not actively maintained.
-The team is not at capacity, and the team is sporadic with their recruitment activities (e.g., focusing solely on one or two single sources, not fully canvassing their area for relevant referral sources}.
-The team is at capacity, and there is weak evidence for the team's persistence in maintaining warm relationships with relevant referral sources, and/or the team has no organized mechanism for prioritizing admissions to the team.
-The team is not at capacity, and the team regularly visits specific referral sources for outreach and relationship-building, to include community inpatient units, emergency and crisis programs, jails, shelters, and, where available, system-wide community meetings where various referral sources meet regularly.
-The team conducts regular screening and planning for new admissions.
-Non-ACT staff (e.g., local government entity, or agency administration) may perform these outreach functions on behalf of the team; however, the team must still actively build and maintain relationships with common and/or anticipated referral sources.
-The team is at capacity, and there is a mechanism for prioritizing admissions to the team (e.g., waiting list) to ensure that new clients can be admitted to the team once there is an open slot.
-Also, if at full capacity, there may be less of a need to conduct community outreach for the purpose of identifying potential ACT clients, but there is clear evidence that the team has developed and actively maintains positive relationships with referral sites (e.g., can name "warm contacts" at various referral sites, such as local shelters, jail, hospitals, other non- Criterion #2: The team is primarily comprised of clients from common referral sources and sites outside of usual community mental health Less than 50% of clients were referred from outside agencies/referral sources or a more 50 - 74% of clients served by the team were referred from outside profit organizations, etc.}.
-The team caseload is comprised of at least 75% of clients from outside agencies/referral sources or from within more restrictive programs administered by the parent agency (e.g., mobile crisis
+Active Recruitment Cuitouio Examples/Guideline Criteria No Credit Partial Credit Full Credit Criterion #1: The team (or its The team does not The team is not at The team is not at capacity, and the organizational representative) build relationships with capacity, and the team regularly visits specific referral actively recruits new clients relevant referral team is sporadic sources for outreach and relationship- who could benefit from ACT, sources; existing with their building, to include community inpatient including assertive outreach to relationships are only recruitment units, emergency and crisis programs, referral sites for regular happenstance and not activities (e.g., jails, shelters, and, where available, screening and planning for new actively maintained. focusing solely on system-wide community meetings where admissions to the team. one or two single various referral sources meet regularly. sources, not fully The team conducts regular screening and canvassing their planning for new admissions.
+Non-ACT area for relevant staff (e.g., local government entity, or referral sources). agency administration) may perform these outreach functions on behalf of the The team is at team; however, the team must still capacity, and actively build and maintain relationships there is weak with common and/or anticipated referral evidence for the sources. team's persistence in The team is at capacity, and there is a maintaining warm mechanism for prioritizing admissions to relationships with the team (e.g., waiting list) to ensure that relevant referral new clients can be admitted to the team sources, and/or once there is an open slot.
+Also, if at full the team has no capacity, there may be less of a need to organized conduct community outreach for the mechanism for purpose of identifying potential ACT prioritizing clients, but there is clear evidence that admissions to the the team has developed and actively team. maintains positive relationships with referral sites (e.g., can name "warm contacts" at various referral sites, such as local shelters, jail, hospitals, other non- Cuitouion #2.
+The terror in Loss than FOO/ of FO 740/ -f -l: profit organizations, etc.).
+Criterion #2: The team is Less than 50% of 50 - 74% of clients The team caseload is comprised of at primarily comprised of clients clients were referred served by the least 75% of clients from outside from common referral sources from outside team were agencies/referral sources or from within and sites outside of usual agencies/referral referred from more restrictive programs administered community mental health sources or a more outside by the parent agency (e.g., mobile crisis

 Table 4.
-Active Recruitment

-Criteria Examples/Guideline

-Citeria No Credit Partial Credit Full Credit

-settings (e.g., state & community hospitals, ERs, prisons/jails, shelters, street outreach) or more restrictive agency programs. restrictive program within the parent agency vs. less restrictive programs within the parent agency. agencies/referral sources or more restrictive programs within the parent agency. team, critical time intervention} vs. less restrictive programs administered by the parent agency (e.g., adult case management program).
+Active Recruitment Criteria Examples/0 Guideline Citteria No Credit Partial Credit Full Credit settings (e.g., state & community hospitals, ERs, prisons/jails, shelters, street outreach) or more restrictive agency programs. restrictive program within the parent agency vs. less restrictive programs within the parent agency. agencies/referral sources or more restrictive programs within the parent agency. team, critical time intervention) vs. less restrictive programs administered by the parent agency (e.g., adult case management program).
 Criterion #3: The teams work to fill open slots when they are not at full capacity and/or the client-to-staff ratio is well below 10:1 on more mature teams.
 The team has fewer than 90% of slots filled.
 The team has 90- 94% of slots are filled.
 At least 95% of slots are filled.
-If the team is at least two years old , the client-to-staff ratio is no less than 6:1.
-Note : It is important to clarify with team what their current, not ultimate, caseload cap is.
+If the team is at least two years old, the client-to-staff ratio is no less than 6:1.
+Note: It is important to clarify with team what their current, not ultimate, caseload cap is.